canonical/ubuntu-packaging-guide/introduction-to-ubuntu-development.rst

 demonstrates ability and willingness.

-Getting a change into Ubuntu as a new contributor is not as daunting as it seems and a very rewarding experience.
+Getting a change into Ubuntu as a new contributor is not as daunting as it seems and can be a very rewarding experience.
 It is not only about learning something new and exciting, but also about sharing the solution and solving a problem for millions of users out there.

 Open Source Development happens in a distributed world with different goals and different areas of focus.
 For example there might be the case that a